Brand0nLe/Delicious-Discoveries/README.md

 ## Contact

-If you have any questions or feedback about this project, feel free to contact me at [brandonctle.dev@gmail.com](mailto:brandonctle.dev@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/brandonctle/).
+If you have any questions or feedback about this project, feel free to contact me at [brandonctle.dev@gmail.com](mailto:brandonctle.dev@gmail.com).

+Connect with me on [LinkedIn](https://www.linkedin.com/in/brandonctle/) to stay updated on my latest projects and professional profile.

+You can also visit my portfolio website at [https://www.brandonle.azurewebsites.net](https://www.brandonle.azurewebsites.net).

 Thanks for visiting!